HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 ```

 This playbook shows how to create a server profile using a deployment plan with the help of image streamer.
 The example shown above shows server profile creation with a template already created.
-The template would have all network connections defined and server hardware type specified.
+The template should have all network connections defined and server hardware type specified.
 Additionally the vars section contains the deployment_plan_name with which the profile will be created.

-The playbook expects you to specify a deployment plan name and the os custom attributes that you may want to be personalized during profile creation.If you want the osCustomAttributes for a deployment plan name, you could use the example1 to retrive os custom attributes for a deployment plan and use the infomation under ```osCustomAttributes```
+The playbook expects you to specify a deployment plan name and the OS custom attributes that you may want to be personalized during profile creation.If you want the osCustomAttributes for a deployment plan name, you could use the example1 to retrive OS custom attributes for a deployment plan and use the infomation under ```osCustomAttributes```